Backbase/backbase-openapi-tools/README.md

 # Release Notes
 BOAT is still under development and subject to change.

+## 0.16.4
+* Boat Angular generator
+  * Add ability to bake the spec version used in the package.json file.
 ## 0.16.3
 * *Maven Plugin*
   * Do not treat spaces as delimiters in configuration properties which take a comma-separated list of values.